aritrac/Basic-Javascript/README.md

 34)Use Bracket Notation to Find the Last Character in a String

 35)Use Bracket Notation to Find the NthtoLast Character in a String

+36)Word Blanks

+37)Store Multiple Values in one Variable using JavaScript Arrays

+38)Nest one Array within Another Array

+39)Access Array Data with Indexes

+40)Modify Array Data With Indexes

+41)Access MultiDimensional Arrays With Indexes

+42)Manipulate Arrays With push

+43)Manipulate Arrays With pop

+44)Manipulate Arrays With shift

+45)Manipulate Arrays With unshift

+46)Shopping List

+48)Write Reusable JavaScript with Functions

+49)Passing Values to Functions with Arguments

+50)Global Scope and Functions

+51)Local Scope and Functions

+52)Global vs Local Scope in Functions

+53)Return a Value from a Function with Return

+54)Assignment with a Returned Value

+55)Stand in Line

+56)Understanding Boolean Values

+57)Use Conditional Logic with If Statements

+58)Comparison with the Equality Operator

+59)Comparison with the Strict Equality Operator

+60)Comparison with the Inequality Operator

+61)Comparison with the Strict Inequality Operator

+62)Comparison with the Greater Than Operator

+63)Comparison with the Greater Than Or Equal To Operator

+64)Comparison with the Less Than Operator

+65)Comparison with the Less Than Or Equal To Operator

+66)Comparisons with the Logical And Operator

+67)Comparisons with the Logical Or Operator

+68)Introducing Else Statements

+69)Introducing Else If Statements

+70)Logical Order in If Else Statements

+71)Chaining If Else Statements

+72)Golf Code

+73)Selecting from many options with Switch Statements

+74)Adding a default option in Switch statements

+75)Multiple Identical Options in Switch Statements

+76)Replacing If Else Chains with Switch

+77)Returning Boolean Values from Functions

+78)Return Early Pattern for Functions

+79)Counting Cards

+80)Build JavaScript Objects

+81)Accessing Objects Properties with the Dot Operator

+82)Accessing Objects Properties with Bracket Notation

+83)Accessing Objects Properties with Variables

+84)Updating Object Properties

+85)Add New Properties to a JavaScript Object

+86)Delete Properties from a JavaScript Object

+87)Using Objects for Lookups

+88)Testing Objects for Properties

+89)Manipulating Complex Objects

+90)Accessing Nested Objects

+91)Accessing Nested Arrays

+92)Iterate with JavaScript For Loops

+93)Iterate Odd Numbers With a For Loop

+94)Count Backwards With a For Loop

+95)Iterate Through an Array with a For Loop

+96)Nesting For Loops

+97)Iterate with JavaScript While Loops

+98)Profile Lookup

+99)Generate Random Fractions with JavaScript

+100)Generate Random Whole Numbers with JavaScript

+101)Generate Random Whole Numbers within a Range

+102)Sift through Text with Regular Expressions

+103)Find Numbers with Regular Expressions

+104)Find Whitespace with Regular Expressions

+105)Invert Regular Expression Matches with JavaScript